rafaeldcsantos/GettingAndCleaningData/CodeBook.md

 ## Variables in the Time Domain

-All units for acceleration are Gs (9.80665 m/seg2).
-All units for angular velocity are radians/second.
 All values are normalized in the range [-1,1].

+In the original experiment, all units for acceleration were measured in Gs (9.80665 m/seg2), and all units for angular velocity are radians/second.
+There is no further information that allows the denormalization of the data so it will all be in the [-1,1] range.

 | Variable Name | Description |
 | --- | --- |